typpo/ad-detector/README.md

 ## Running from source

 Run `./setup_hardlinks` before you load the Chrome or Firefox plugins.
 This will connect the generic code in `src/` to the proper locations in the browser-specific subdirectories.
 To make changes to injected code, you only need to edit in `src/` directly.
+They have to be hardlinks because browsers won't follow symlinks.

 ## Contributing